Magda — Crisp Linen Pants Pattern (PDF)

 Nothing says summer like a crisp pair of white linen pants!
 These tapered pants have pockets and a comfortable elastic waistband.
 Wear with sneakers or heels!

-- Layered PDF to print just the sizes you want.
+- Layered PDF to print just your size

 Having read through the reviews of this pattern (enticed by Morgann's initially), I decided to make a test version for sizing in the IL019 Signature Finish (I keep buying patterns with 3 yards included) before making "real" pairs in the heavy-weight linen 4C22 colors I have purchased.
 I am 5'4" and 165#, slightly long waisted.
 I went down 2 sizes from the suggested size for my measurement, shortened the legs by 4 inches, and, based on a few comments about the rise, decreased that by 3 inches, did not cut out pockets--this was intended to be a quick sew to understand the pattern and I intend to wear as lounging pants.
 My results--good call on mods EXCEPT the decrease of the rise.
 After constructing all but the waist, I slipped them on and they were too low.
 So, I added the 3 inches back by sewing a strip to the top(these are not leaving the house).
 I have a few modifications I plan to make for subsequent trousers.
 I may peg the lower leg slightly, they are almost that awkward middle ground between full and narrow, sort of meh (on me).
 I will keep the smaller size, normal rise and maybe google around for modifying the seat to be a little fuller.
 It feels as if the center is not quite there.
 Also, will cut waist band to fit the top pants without the need to pleat, daughter said that was not complimentary.
 Thank you AGAIN for another great pattern, easy to follow instructions, lovely material, and copious inspiration!